tomcam/mb/website/docs/template-language.md

 While Markdown and HTML can take you a long way, there are still some things they can't do.
 Metabuzz extends them with a "template" language, created as part of the [Go language](https://golang.org/pkg/text/template/) that Metabuzz is written in.

-TODO: a bit more intor matter
+TODO: a bit more intro matter

 ## Hands-off themes